microsoft/fluent-ui-react/.github/test-a-feature.md

 [1]: https://github.com/stardust-ui/react/tree/master/test/specs/commonTests

-## Behaviours tets
+## Behaviors tets

 Behavior unit tests are generated from the specification written in each behavior file.
-Each line under the "@specification" tag is taken and trying to match the regex experesion written in "testDefinitions.ts" file.
+Each line under the "@specification" tag is taken and matched against the regex experesion written in "testDefinitions.ts" file.

 **Adding test(s)**

-What I need to do if I am adding ?:

-- New behavior file.
-In the file behavior-test.tsx add:
+- For a new behavior.
+In the file 'behavior-test.tsx' do following changes:
-  - your new added behavior into object: import {}
+  - import the new behavior into the test file
-  - to testHelper like: testHelper.addBehavior('yourNewBehaviorName', yourNewBehaviorImportedObject)
+  - add the new behavior to the testHelper object like: testHelper.addBehavior('yourNewBehaviorName', yourNewBehaviorImportedObject)
-  - add into testDefinitions.ts regex which will match your line written under @specification tag
+  - add regex expression into 'testDefinitions.ts' which will match your line written under @specification tag

-- Editing existing behavior
+- For an existing behavior:
-  - add into testDefinitions.ts regex which will match your line written under @specification tag
+  - add regex expression into 'testDefinitions.ts' which will match your line written under @specification tag

 **Running test(s)**